mgoellnitz/trackdown/README.md

 *1.0*

-The roadmap file should be updated on every commit since there might be changes in the issues collection file not produced by the commit hook script which might affect the roadmap.
+The roadmap file should be updated on every commit since there might be changes in the issue collection file not produced by the commit hook script which might affect the roadmap.

 ## ROOT directory of the source code must be a valid roadmap and issue file location (in progress)